jmarsh24/tangocloud/README.md

 The El Recodo seed data is stored in SQL files under `db/seeds`.
 The seeds can be updated by running the rake task below.
 `bin/rails db:export:el_recodo`

+### Import Audio Files From Music Folder
+The music folder on your computer is mounted to the devcontainer.
+To import these files into the application you can run this rake task.
+`bin/rails audio_files:import_from_music`